The Pumpkin Seeds

 Early the next spring, the swallows returned to their nests from the year before.
 They traveled a long way over seas and over mountains to find their old nest.
 The younger brother was pleased to see that the parent swallows had again moved into the nest under the eaves of the little thatched house.
 The little bird that had been wounded had also come back.

-It was like the bird chose to reward the man for helping save its life.
+The bird chose to reward the man for helping save its life.
 It flew in small circles around his head then dropped a single pumpkin seed into his hand.
-Following this action, the bird flew off to build a nest of its own.
+Then it flew off to build a nest of its own.
 The man planted the seed in a corner of his yard.
 It immediately sprouted and shot out a tendril that climbed to the rooftop of the poor man's home.

 The tendril grew out sticky little hairs that it used to attach itself tightly to the edges of the roof.
-In a very short time, large yellow blossoms could be seen by the younger brother as he walked back and forth between the fields and his home.
+Large yellow blossoms could soon be seen by the younger brother as he walked back and forth between the fields and his home.
 The center of three of the flowers swelled to make little balls that soon turned into pumpkins.
-By autumn, there were three large pumpkins hanging from the side of the house.
+By autumn, three large pumpkins hung from the side of the house.
 The once small pumpkin seed had grown pumpkins so large that the entire house began to lean sideways until the pumpkins almost touched the ground.

 The younger brother cut the first pumpkin off the vine when it ripened.
 "This pumpkin is so large that it would feed the entire village in the valley below."
 He made up his mind to share the pumpkin and began to cut it in two.
 Just as the knife opened the pumpkin, a small army of little carpenters came out of the pumpkin.
 Some carried hammers and nails.
 Some carried saws, planes, paintbrushes and other kinds of tools.
 Along with the carpenters came building materials including boards, doors, windows, and more.
 In only moments, the carpenters built a huge mansion for the younger brother to live in.

-The younger brother was amazed, as one might expect.
-Then he wondered what the other two pumpkins might contain.
+The younger brother was amazed.
+He wondered what the other two pumpkins might contain.
 He quickly cut into the second pumpkin.

 A long line of servants came from inside the second pumpkin.
 Farmhands came out carrying tools to build irrigation systems for the terraced rice fields.
 They also brought plows, rakes and other farming tools and used them to make his fields produce huge crops of rice.
 House servants followed behind the farmhands.
 Cooks carried crates of food that they began to use to cook marvelous dishes.
 Seamstresses brought their needles, scissors and fabric to sew rich looking outfits for the brother.
 Maids and butlers and everyone lined up in front of the younger brother and said, "Master we are here to serve you."

-Just as he had always done, the younger brother gave much of what he owned to help other people and to help the creatures who lived on the land.
+The younger brother gave much of what he owned to help other people and to help the creatures who lived on the land.
 None of his riches escaped the attention of his wealthy older brother.
 The greedy older brother was jealous that the younger brother now owned more than he did.
-The younger brother was as honest as he was kind and told his brother exactly how he had acquired his wealth.
+The younger brother was as honest and told his brother exactly how he had acquired his wealth.

 The older brother gleamed when he heard the story.
-He immediately went to find nests that belonged to the swallows on the nearby cliffs.
+He ran to find nests that belonged to the swallows on the nearby cliffs.
 He took a baby swallow from the nest and broke its leg.
-Then, he bandaged the leg with strips of white cloth.
+He bandaged the leg with strips of white cloth.
 By autumn, the bird had healed, and it flew away with the other birds.

 He ordered a servant to plant the seed in his yard and another servant to water and fertilize it.
 Like the first seed, the new one sprouted and a green vine soon stretched to the roof of his mansion.
-As time passed, three pumpkins hung from the side of his house.
+Three pumpkins soon hung from the side of his house.
 Each pumpkin was larger than the pumpkins grown by his younger brother.
 "I will finally be richer than my brother again," thought the older brother.